mrvivacious/ticTacToe_Apple_Watch/README.md

 ?
 Light theme?
 For daytime playability and aesthetics hhhhhhhh

 ?
 Refactor code?
 This would require me to learn more about Swift LOL not a bad deal

+?!
+Play with friends? the ability to shoot games to friends, similar to the apple fitness app...i guess id need a server, or can i do p2p messaging and have code that interprets each invite as-it-comes?